wp-plugins/woocommerce-menu-extension/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==
 Add ‘WooCommerce Links’ into your WordPress menus just the way you are adding other menu items!

-== Description ==
+Features :

-With this plugin you can now add a WooCommerce links to existing WordPress menu.
+* With this plugin you can now add a WooCommerce links to existing WordPress menu.
-You can also add login/logout menu with auto switch functionality based on user's login state.
+* You can also add login/logout menu with auto switch functionality based on user's login state.
-Nonce token is present on logout item.
+* Nonce token is present on logout item.

+Plugin Developed by August Infotech [Visit website](http://www.augustinfotech.com)

 == Installation ==